Something went wrong on our end. Please try again later.

-Spam filters use a lot of different criteria to judge incoming email.
-Each factor is weighed and added up to assign a spam score, which determines if a campaign will pass through the filter.
-Passing scores vary depending on the server, so a campaign might pass through some filters but not others.
+Spam filters use a lot of different criteria to assess incoming email.
+After looking at each factor, spam filters assign a spam score.
+This score determines if an email will pass through the filter.
+Passing scores vary depending on the server, so an email could pass through some filters but not others.

 In this article, you'll learn more about spam filters and how to determine if you have a problem with your content.

-Because different spam filters can function slightly differently, it can be difficult to nail down the exact criteria for judging spam.
+Not all spam filters function the same way, so it can be difficult to nail down the exact criteria for judging spam.
 However, there are some basic characteristics of spam that tend to hold true.
-Here are some of the common things spam filters look for and how to avoid them.
+Here are some common things spam filters look for, and how to avoid them.

-Ask your subscribers to add you to their address book or set up an email address using a private domain name.
-Campaigns sent through MailChimp's servers are authenticated for you with every campaign you send, but you can also set up your own authentication.
+We recommend that you ask your subscribers to add you to their address book, or set up your email address using a private domain name.
+Email campaigns sent through Mailchimp's servers are authenticated for you, but you can also set up your own authentication.

 Your IP Address

-Some spam filters will flag your campaigns if anyone with the same IP address has sent spam.
-When you send campaigns through MailChimp, your content is delivered over our servers.
-That means if one person decides to send spam through MailChimp, it could affect deliverability for our other users.
+Some spam filters will flag your emails if anyone with the same IP address has sent spam.
+When you send email campaigns through Mailchimp, your content is delivered over our servers.
+That means if one person decides to send spam through Mailchimp, it could affect deliverability for our other users.

-Campaign content should be clear, clean, and balanced.
+Email content should be clear, clean, and balanced.
 Private domains and some Internet Service Providers (ISPs) may have more aggressive spam filters that flag emails based on specific content or images.
-There aren't any hard and fast rules to format, but we recommend using A/B Testing and Multivariate Campaigns to test how changes to your campaign content affect delivery to private domains and ISPs.
+There aren't any hard and fast rules about how to format, but we recommend using A/B Testing and Multivariate Campaigns to test how changes to your content affect delivery to private domains and ISPs.

-- All of your subscribers should have opted-in to your list and be familiar with your brand.
+- All of your subscribers should have opted-in to your audience and be familiar with your brand.

-- Be sure all your links are valid and avoid link shorteners.
+- Test all links before you send your email, and avoid link shorteners.

 Sloppy code, extra tags, and code pulled in from Microsoft Word can trigger spam filters.